Driving in Germany - 10 tips for your road trip

 9. Studded tires prohibited

 Studded tires are prohibited, in winter road conditions you need studless winter tires.
-Even if you are going to the Alps.
+It doesn't just apply when you're driving in Germany, it also applies if you're going down to the Alps.

 10. Cars/trucks

 Sometimes you come across signs and files with the letters LKW and PKW at gas stations and ferries.
-LKW are trucks.
-PKW are passenger cars.
+LKW means trucks.
+PKW means passenger cars.

 Those were my 10 tips for you who are going to drive in Germany!
 Do you have any more tips I've missed?